 What is Alimony?

 If you’re in the process of filing for divorce, you may be ordered to pay alimony.
 Alimony is not awarded in every divorce case, as it depends on the financial circumstances of both parties.
-Even if alimony is awarded, it most likely won’t have to be paid out forever.
-Whether you’re the individual looking for alimony, or one who may be ordered to pay it, here is a brief overview on alimony and what you can expect either on the paying or the receiving end.
+If the court awards alimony, it most likely won’t have to be paid out forever.
+Here is a brief overview on alimony and what you can expect either on the paying or the receiving end.

 Purpose of Alimony

-The intention of alimony is to limit the unfair financial effect of a divorce by providing income to the lower or non-wage-earning spouse.
+Maintenance intends to limit the financial effect of a divorce by providing income to the lower or non-wage-earning spouse.
 Part of this reasoning is that because one spouse may have opted to forego a career in order the care for children, she or he may need time to develop a skill that can provide a self-sustaining income.
 Another reason is to provide the spouse with the same lifestyle he or she became accustomed to during the marriage.

-The courts will take these factors into consideration when determining whether or not to award alimony.
-But, the courts will also expect that the recipient of alimony prepares herself or himself to re-enter the job market and not live off of the alimony payments for an overly long period of time.
+The courts will consider these factors when determining whether or not to award alimony.
+But, the courts will also expect that the recipient of alimony prepares herself or himself to re-enter the job market and not live off of the alimony payments for an overly extended period.

 Determining Alimony Amounts